refreshed-hub/dockerlogreader/README.md

 # dockerlogreader
-A simple Flask application to read
+A simple Flask application to read Docker logs.